vivanov1410/pickled-brain/pickles/001/README.md

 # 001 Calculator.
 The Beginning

 ## Background
 You are assigned to write your own calculator class for a new project.
-For now you decided to write addition and subtraction functions.
+For now you decided to write addition, subtraction, multiplication and division functions.

 ## Pickle
 - create a "add" function that adds two numbers so